Hertig-family/CPPON/readme.txt

                     COArray( std::vector< CppON *> &v ) - This constructor is used to create a COArray from just a vector of CppON object pointers.

+                    COArray( const char *path, const char *file) – If a file is know to hold JSON data that represents an array object, it can be instantiated by giving it the path and file.

                     value() - Return a pointer to the actual vector that holds the data.